How to help your dog cope with the heat

 An alternative to dog ice cream is BARF – both food and snacks.

-BARF consists of frozen meatballs of raw meat, and you can easily take a meatball from the freezer and serve it to your dog.
-If your dog is really struggling with the heat, you can let the meatball thaw for about 30–60 minutes so it's still nice and cold.
+BARF consists of frozen meat patties of raw meat, and you can easily take a meat patty from the freezer and serve it to your dog.
+If your dog is really struggling with the heat, you can let the patty thaw for about 30–60 minutes, so it's still nice and cold.

-In our shop on Christianshavn, you can buy MUSH BARF.
+In our shop in Christianshavn, you can buy MUSH BARF.

 • Heavy or rapid panting